-See the exceptions for:
+- See the exceptions below for:

-- · Dependents who can be claimed on another taxpayer's return. - Non-U.S. citizens without permanent resident status. - Spouses filing separate returns.
+Dependents who can be claimed on another taxpay- - er's return.Non-U.S. citizens without permanent resident status. - Tvori-0.5.
+Citizeris without permanent resident - Spouses filing separate returns.

-Itemized deductions.
-If you're itemizing your 37 deductions for Oregon enter the amount from Schedule OR-A, line 23.
+37 Itemized deductions.
+If you're itemizing your deductions for Oregon, enter the amount from Schedule OR-A, line 23.
 Note: Don't enter your federal itemized deductions; the amount allowed for Oregon may be different.
-You can download Schedule OR-A and the instructions from our website or you can contact us to order it.
+You can download Schedule OR-A and the instructions from our website or you can contact us to order them.